-The application fee for 2024 entry will be £27.50.
+The application fee for 2025 entry will be £28.50.
 Once you have entered all your application details and marked each section as complete you can go to 'Pay and submit'.
 This will prompt you to pay the application fee direct to UCAS by debit or credit card.
 Once payment is made, the application is then sent to the school to add the reference and submit to UCAS.
-If you are receiving financial support from the Post-16 Bursary Fund, please speak to Mrs Thompson for advice on payment options.
+If you are in receipt of Free School Meals or receiving financial support from the Post-16 Bursary Fund, please speak to Mrs Thompson for advice on payment options.